Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Bounds for Fault-Tolerant LD Sets on K

 We believe Conjecture~\ref{conj:det} can be proven using similar techniques and the discharging strategy introduced in Subsection~\ref{sec:discharge}.
-It may be possible to prove higher lower bounds for RED:LD($K$) and ERR:LD($K$).
+It may be possible to prove higher lower bounds for $\textrm{RED:LD}(\textrm{K})$ and $\textrm{ERR:LD}(\textrm{K})$.
 We are currently exploring other possible approaches, but we conjecture that any higher value must use either more advanced discharging techniques or expand further from the center vertex, $x$.